-After several conversations with the DiversityEdu.com owner and discussions with campus partners responsible for SCU's diversity and inclusion efforts, the decision was made to postpone further work with Diversity.Edu, and instead focus on creating an inhouse training program.
-Starting Fall 2015, a working group of faculty, staff and students from Unity 4 will be charged with the task of developing content and assessing possible delivery methods for this content.
+After several conversations with the DiversityEdu.com owner and discussions with campus partners responsible for SCU's diversity and inclusion efforts, the decision was made to postpone further work with Diversity.Edu, and instead focus on creating an in-house training program.
+Starting Fall 2015, a working group of faculty, staff and students from Unity 4 will be charged with the task of developing content and assessing possible delivery methods for this content proposed content and make necessary changes.